 - Want to try RapidVPN?
 Check out the website here

-RapidVPN only has apps for Windows and Android (the iOS RapidVPN app is a different provider), although the setup page also has configuration instructions for iOS, Mac, Linux, routers, Chromebook and more.
+RapidVPN only has apps for Windows and Android (don't be confused by the iOS RapidVPN app, it's a different provider), but the setup page also has configuration instructions for iOS, Mac, Linux, routers, Chromebook and more.

 Plans and pricing